loculus-project/loculus/docs/src/content/docs/for-administrators/my-first-loculus.md

 To successfully create a submitting group you will need to be able to access `127.0.0.1` on port `8079` (if you are running this on a remote machine you will need to set up port forwarding for this port too!).
 :::

 Once you have created a submitting group, you can submit your data.
-You will need to upload the `sequences.fasta` and `metadata.csv` files.
+You will need to upload the `sequences.fasta` and `metadata.tsv` files.
 You can then select the organism you created earlier (`Angelovirus`) and submit the data.

 You should find that they appear on your Review page and you can choose to release them.
 If you wait a minute and then refresh the Search page you should find your sequences have appeared! **🎉 We've released the first data for our new database!**